Placewise/kuberun/README.md

 Uses `kubectl` inside.

+## Status

+This tool is in early alpha stage.

 ## Installation

 Dependencies:
 * Ruby >= 2.4
 * kubectl in `$PATH`

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile (preferably in `development` group):

 ```ruby
 gem 'kuberun'